-In this program, nurses visit mothers and babies in their homes for over two years.
+Registered nurses visit moms and babies in their homes for over two years.
 The program is uniquely effective due to the following characteristics:

-- Voluntary enrollment of first-time, low-income mothers: optimal time to promote positive behaviors
+- Voluntary enrollment of first-time, low-income mothers (an optimal time to promote positive behaviors).

-- Delivered by highly-trained, registered nurses: who deliver skilled consultation and mentoring
+- Delivery by highly-trained, registered nurses who deliver skilled consultation and mentoring.

-- Relationship-based: nurses develop close, trusting relationships with the mother and her child
+- Nurses develop close, trusting relationships with the mother and her child.

 - Strengths-based: an emphasis on client’s unique strengths and development of a positive vision and plan for their lives and the lives of their children.